 Discuss with your contractor where and how they will clean up.
 Rinse dirty paint brushes or wash water into a utility sink and dispose of dry materials in the trash.
-Paint, grout, mortar, wash water or any other material should not be washed into the street.
+Paint, grout, mortar, wash water or any other material should never be washed onto a driveway, street, or into a storm drain.
 Keep this in mind for DIY projects as well.

 - Wash water from paint brushes or other home projects should go into the sink.
 This water will be cleaned and treated.

 - Never wash off home improvement supplies on your driveway.
-If it runs into the street, it will enter a storm drain, and go to the nearest stream.
+If it runs into the street, it will enter a storm drain, and go to the nearest stream or park.

 - If oil or another harmful liquid falls onto an outdoor hard surface, use kitty litter to absorb it, then sweep it up.